Time After Time (Cyndi Lauper song): Composition and lyrics

 Written by Cyndi Lauper and Rob Hyman and produced by Rick Chertoff, "Time After Time" is built over simple keyboard-synth chords, bright, jangly guitars, clock ticking percussion, and elastic bassline.
 Lyrically, the track is a love song of devotion.
-Pam Avoledo of Blogcritics speculates that, "In 'Time After Time,' Lauper believes she is a difficult person, unworthy of love.
+Pam Avoledo of Blogcritics speculates that, "In 'Time After Time,' the speaker believes she is a difficult person, unworthy of love.
 She runs away and shuts people out.
 However, her devoted boyfriend who loves her unconditionally is willing to help her through anything.
 The relationship is given depth.
-The couple’s intimacy and history is apparent.
+The couple's intimacy and history is apparent.
 They've been together for a long time.
 They love and have seen each other through every tough part of their life."

 "Time After Time" is written in the key of C major with a tempo of 130 beats per minute in common time.
 Lauper's vocals span from G3 to C5 in the song.